 Commissioning Programs in Navy Medicine

 Navy medicine offers an alternative to the administrative burden and expense of private practice for physicians, dentists, and medical service corps officers.

-The Medical Service Corps in-service procurement program is a continuing program which provides a path of advancement to commissioned officer status for senior regular Navy hospital corpsmen (HM) and dental technicians (DT) E-5 through E-9 who possess the necessary potential, motivation and outstanding qualifications.
+The Medical Service Corps in-service procurement program is a continuing program that provides a path of advancement to commissioned officer status for senior regular Navy hospital corpsmen (HM) and dental technicians (DT) E-5 through E-9 who possess the necessary potential, motivation, and outstanding qualifications.

 Uniformed Services University of the Health Sciences